15 Feb 2022

 Coronavirus will change how we campaign.
 We’re working to provide you with the tools, resources and support you need so that you can continue to hold meetings and plan campaigning work if you feel able to do so.

-To start, we’ve gathered a list of some free tools to help you make the shift to campaigning online.
+To start, we’ve gathered a list of some free tools to help you campaign online.

 We know it’s a scary and challenging time.
 It’s important than you take precautions to look after yourselves and each other.